2014 United States House of Representatives elections in Maine

-The 2014 United States House of Representatives elections in Maine was held on Tuesday, November 4, 2014 to elect the two U.S. representatives from the state of Maine, one from each of the state's two congressional districts.
-The elections will coincide with the elections of other federal and state offices, including Governor of Maine and United States Senate.
+The 2014 United States House of Representatives elections in Maine were held on Tuesday, November 4, 2014, to elect the two U.S. representatives from the state of Maine, one from each of the state's two congressional districts.
+The elections coincided with the elections of other federal and state offices, including governor of Maine and United States Senate.
 The primary elections were held on June 10, 2014.

 This election marked the first time since 1994 that Maine elected a Republican into the House of Representatives.

 Overview

 Results of the 2014 United States House of Representatives elections in Maine by district:

 District 1

 The 1st district includes covers the southern coastal area of the state, including all of Cumberland, Knox, Lincoln, Sagadahoc and York counties and most of Kennebec County.
 Located within the district are the cities of Portland, Augusta, Brunswick and Saco.
-The incumbent is Democrat Chellie Pingree, who has represented the district since 2009.
-She was re-elected with 65% of the vote in 2012 and the district has a PVI of D+9.
+The incumbent Democrat Chellie Pingree, who had represented the district since 2009, ran for re-election.
+She was re-elected with 65% of the vote in 2012, and the district had a PVI of D+9.